Razchek/Unispect/README.md

   - Changes to the application interface, more UI elements to make swift browsing more accessible

 # Current Limitations & Thoughts
-  - Currently only tested on Unity 2018 and Unity 2019 builds.
+  - Currently only tested on Unity 2018, 2019 & 2022 builds.
 I have added a targets directory to allow minor offset adjustments to hopefully support a broader spectrum of versions.
   - Currently only games using mono bleeding edge (mono-2.0-bdwgc) are supported.
 Standard mono is in the scope of this project and will be looked at in the near future.
   - Only works with Unity Scripting Backend: Mono.
 IL2CPP may be supported in the future.
   - Only works with x64 systems and software.
 I might (unlikely) add support for x32 in the future.